Get insider access

 DRC @ Max Volume

 The onn.
 42" 5.1.
-2. Dolby Atmos Soundbar has a decent stereo dynamics performance.
+2. Dolby Atmos Soundbar has a great stereo dynamics performance.
 This bar can get pretty loud, so it can easily fill a large and open living room.
-However, at its max volume, there's quite a bit of compression present that degrades the quality of your audio.
-It's better to listen to the bar at average volumes if you want a clean audio reproduction.
+There's compression at max volume, but it's not too bad.
+Still, it's better to listen to the bar at average volumes if you want a clean audio reproduction.

 Sound